dylan-lang/deft/documentation/source/index.rst

 .. highlight:: shell

 ********************
-Deft - The Dylan CLI
+deft - The Dylan CLI
 ********************

 The :program:`deft` command-line tool is intended to make Dylan development